emacsboston/emacsboston.github.io/giving-a-talk.md

 Perfect, we're looking for speakers!
 If you have an idea for a talk that the Emacs community would enjoy, let us know!
 Whether you're re-implementing the elisp garbage collector or you've just got a cool workflow in Org, we'd love to hear from you.

-Shoot us an [email] and we'll get you scheduled!
+We've got a little [speakers' guide] that we've assembled to help you prepare your talk and to help you prepare your machine for screencasting.
+Please give it a read!
 If you have any particular requirements or preferences, we'll do our best to satisfy them.
 This should be fun!

 Sometimes people are interested in giving a talk, but don't know what to talk *about.* If you're in that category, we've got a few